D-Card/D-Card/README.md

 ### Hi there 👋

-I’m Diogo Cardoso, currently a first year student of Computer Science and Engineering at Instituto Superior Técnico, Lisbon, Portugal.
+I’m Diogo Cardoso, currently studying Computer Science and Engineering as a freshman at Instituto Superior Técnico, Lisbon, Portugal.

 ## Tools and Languages